The Grand Canyon: See the Greatest Canyon & Arizona’s Natural Wonder

 Desert View Drive

 For a little less congestion drive east on Desert View Drive for the next 23 miles.
-The free shuttle buses do not come this way, so if you want to see the east side of the canyon you’ll need a car.
+The free shuttle bus only come this way in the summer, so if you are visiting at another time of year and want to see the east side of the canyon you’ll need a car.
 This side of the canyon, in my opinion, is better because there are less people.

 Viewing Spots Include: